ajitrajasekharan/bert_vector_clustering/README.md

 ### Bootstrap labeling for NER file generartion.

-To create bootstrap_entities.txt file from the manually labeled terms,

-1) Create bert_vectors.txt

-python examine_model.py 2 > bert_vectors.txt

-2) execute run.sh with option 6.

 When starting in a new domain with no labels, start with an empty labels.txt and bootstrap_entities.txt.
 Cluster (run.sh with option 6).
 Add this to bootstrap_entities.txt list and repeat.

-When we start from sracth for a new domain we would need to label some terms as shown in this repo.
+When we start from scratch for a new domain we would need to label some terms as shown in this repo.
+A sample set is available for biomedical/phi/legal domain in  [NER](https://github.com/ajitrajasekharan/unsupervised_NER.git)

 # License